 What reports to run when you are selling your facility

-Posted by Cameron Telfer, Last modified by Cameron Telfer on 04 December 2017 12:41 PM
+Posted by Cameron Telfer, Last modified by Duncan Clarke on 18 October 2019 08:43 PM

 When a business is sold, settlement of various Balance Sheet items is generally included as part of the terms of sale.
 Generally, the accounts receivable, inventory, prepayments and deposits need to be calculated and apportioned.|

 Note: This article refers to accounting terminology; you may wish to have your accountant on hand.

 The reports used to determine the amounts to be settled are based on the vendor paying the liabilities of prepaid rent and deposits held to the purchaser and receiving the value of the assets of Accounts Receivable and Inventory on Hand from the purchaser.

 Typically settlement would be on an "Accruals" basis, since accounts receivable are not recognised on a cash basis.
 The accounting method used by the site has no real bearing on the settlement process.

 Recalculate Balances should be run first, to ensure all balances are up to date.

 Note: It is possible to use the Aged Receivables List Report which contains a combination of Customer Balances and Prepaid Rent, however, this is not recommended.

 Checklist before Printing Reports